$10,950 Threshold for Bankruptcy Preference Venue Impediment to Claims

 How Does the Bankruptcy Preference Claim Threshold Requirement for Venue Work?

 Your customer files bankruptcy in California.
-Your company never has done business in California and does not have an office or salesperson in California.
+Your company has its principal place of business in Texas.
 Your now-bankrupt customer paid your company $9,000 within 90 days prior to the bankruptcy filing (i.e. within the preference period).
 One day your company gets a demand letter from a lawyer who tells you that he or she intends to bring a preference action against your company in California to recover the $9,000 as an avoidable preference.
 The lawyer generously offers to settle the claim for $7,000.
 What do you do?

-One option is to tell the lawyer that you are ready to defend the preference claim vigorously, and by the way, your company has no connections with California so any action to collect a preference claim needs to be brought where your company does business.
+One option is to tell the lawyer that you are ready to defend the preference claim vigorously, and by the way, your company’s principal place of business is in Texas so any action to collect a preference claim needs to be brought in Texas.
 This could effectively put the ball back in the opposing lawyer’s court.
 He or she will need to consider if it’s worth it to sue your company in another state, before another judge.

-The odds could weigh in your company’s favor that the preference claim will be dropped.
+The odds should weigh in your company’s favor that the preference claim will be dropped.
 Why?
-It is just too expensive to bring a small-dollar preference claim in a court other than the court where the bankruptcy is already pending.
+It is just too expensive to bring a small-dollar preference claim in a court other than the court where the bankruptcy case is already pending.
+This is exactly why Subsection 1409(b) reads as it now does.
+Congress desired for preferential transfer recovery plaintiffs to think twice about the economics of pursuing small preference claims when Congress modified Section 1409(b) in 2005.

 The Multi-Debtor Ploy